rbta-svg/rbta-svg/README.md

 <h2 align="center">About me</h2>
 My name is Robert Andrei Tiu, I'm currently enrolled in a MSc Double Degree focused on Data Science and Artificial Intelligence.
 I'm based in Italy, my main hobbies are programming, fashion, basketball and crunching data (especially basketball data!)

-- 🔭 I’m currently looking for an internship and a part time job in the field of Software Engineering, Artificial Intelligence, Data Science and Business Intelligence
+- 🔭 Goals: At the moment, looking for an internship and a part time job in the field of Software Engineering, Artificial Intelligence, Data Science and Business Intelligence

-- 🌱 I’m currently learning **Keras, TensorFlow, SciPy and more libraries related to Artificial Neural Networks**
+- 🌱 Learning: I’m currently learning **Keras, TensorFlow, SciPy and more libraries related to Artificial Neural Networks**

+- 🔎 Did you know that: according to 10fastkeys.com, I am in the top 2% of typist in world, with an average speed of ~130 WPM?

 <h2 align="left">Currently learning:</h2>
 <img alt="TensorFlow" src="https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white"/>